cerner/smart-on-fhir-tutorial/index.md

 # Table of Contents

 # Prereqs
-- Create a public GitHub account if you do not have one.
+- Create a public GitHub account if you do not have one by going to www.github.com and clicking the `Sign up for Github` button.

+- Create an account for the HSPC Sandbox by going to https://sandbox.hspconsortium.org/#/start and clicking the `Sign Up` button.

 - Install a text editor for viewing and editing code.
 Some options:
     * [VS Code](https://code.visualstudio.com/)
     * [Sublime](https://www.sublimetext.com/)
     * [Atom](https://atom.io/)

 - Install Git if you don't have it.
 Check out the [Git book install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and the [download page](https://git-scm.com/downloads)

 ## Testing your setup

 ## Note: if you're unfamiliar with git or Github, check these out: